Skip to main content

 Schedule Error Handler

-From the schedule configuration, add a special script or flow to execute in case of error.
+From the schedule configuration, add a special script or flow to execute in case of an error.

 Schedule Error Handler

-This can for example be a script noticing the error on Slack or Discord.
+For example, this can be a script that sends an error notification to Slack or Discord.

-For scheduled flows, add a simple step to be informed on the execution of the scheduled flow.
+For scheduled flows, add a simple step to be notified about the execution of the scheduled flow.

-In this example I chose to receive an email, it could have been on Slack, Discord or anything your imagination and API calls can create.
+In this example I chose to receive an email, but you can use other notification methods like Slack, Discord or any other other method your imagination and API calls can create.

 Add an email step